 Matthew Kirby is a Senior Procurement Administrator at Cubic Corporation, with a focus on ethical supply chain compliance.
 At Cubic, he works to protect human rights by creating and maintaining supply chain compliance programs.
 Matthew was elemental in the creation of Cubic's first risk-based anti-human trafficking program, and is proud to work with a company where he has the freedom to share his knowledge and values.

-Ashley McIntyre is a Customer Success Manager at Assent Compliance, with a specialty in corporate social responsibility.
-She works closely with companies to navigate the compliance landscape, and achieve their program goals by helping them identify and mitigate issues relating to their supply chains.
+Ashley McIntyre was previously a Customer Success Manager at Assent Compliance, with a specialty in corporate social responsibility.
+She worked closely with companies to navigate the compliance landscape and achieve their program goals by helping them identify and mitigate issues relating to their supply chains.
 Ashley obtained her Master of Science in Human Rights & International Politics from the University of Glasgow, and her Honours Bachelor of Arts in Global Studies from Wilfrid Laurier University.

 Senior Manager, Global Compliance & Quality Systems